Excellence in electrolysis

-One of the biggest challenges that society faces today is to decarbonise our energy system and consequently move away from the reliance on fossil fuels.
-It is envisioned that our electricity needs are increasingly going to be covered by wind and solar as primary energy sources.
+One of the biggest challenges that society faces today is to decarbonise the energy system and move away from the reliance on fossil fuels.
+To this extend society’s electricity needs are increasingly to be covered by wind and solar as primary energy sources.
 These renewable sources have the disadvantage of not being constantly available.
 The integration of these intermittent sources into the current energy system requires a new way of storing, distributing and utilizing energy.

-Decentralized and distributed electricity production provides a more economic and sustainable way to harvest renewable energy.
+Decentralized and distributed electricity production is thought to be a more economic and sustainable way to harvest renewable energy.
 Temporarily storing this energy however proves to be troublesome.
-Although battery technology is already a mature technology, it has several disadvantages for storing intermittent energy production.